-To classify an oxidizing solid test method O.1 as described in 34.4.1 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, should be performed.
-Classification is according to decision logic 2.14.
+6. To classify an oxidizing solid test method O.1 as described in 34.4.1 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, should be performed.
+Classification is according to the following decision logic. following paragraph 8.